GLiBogor/leap42-newton-aio/README.md

 __Topology__

-Below is topology if practice is using VM in VirtualBox
+Below is topology if the practice is using VM in VirtualBox
 ![alt tag](https://raw.githubusercontent.com/GLiBogor/leap42-newton-aio/master/leap42-newton-aio.png)